 The kitchen requires extra effort because you want to eat healthily and eliminate any cooking smells the former tenants might have left behind.

 Kitchen countertops might also have some stains and sticky things you need to get rid of to give your kitchen and family a fresh start.
 Use mild soap or a wood cleaner to clean the wood surface.

 Don’t forget about kitchen cabinet cleaning.
 Wipe them both on the inside and on the outside with a microfiber cloth soaked in detergent or vinegar and water solution.

 Check The Garage

-Make sure to check all nooks and corners for any surprise stuff left behind by the previous occupants.
+Check all nooks and corners for any surprise stuff left behind by the previous occupants.
 Give your new garage an overall clean by hosing it down by a water pipe.

 Now that you have a clean condo/house, it’s time to make it your home.
-Bring out your interior decorator and spruce and deck up space as per your style.
+Bring out your interior decorator and spruce and deck up the space as per your style.
 Hang up those family portraits, assemble your furniture, spray some air freshener and cozy up in what is now your new home.